Open source · Built for Android

 Find & manage files

 Built-in file manager the AI can drive.
 "Find every PDF mentioning 'invoice' on my phone" works in one sentence.
 Read, save, copy, move, rename, delete.
-System folders are off-limits, even if you ask.
+System folders outside the app's sandbox are off-limits, even if you ask.

 Music + media

-Plays through Android's normal media controls (lock-screen art, headphone keys).
-Pause, resume, lower volume for a meeting and bring it back later.
-Even after a force-stop the AI picks up where you left off, same track and same position.
+Plays through Android's normal media controls: lock-screen art, headphone keys, the works.
+Pause, resume, lower the volume for a meeting and bring it back later, from chat or from Telegram.
+Your queue survives force-stops, same track and same position.

 Skills

-Drop a Markdown skill file into the app and the AI gains a new playbook to follow step-by-step.
+Drop a Markdown skill file and the AI gains a new playbook.
 JavaScript skills run in a hidden WebView and open results in the in-app browser.
-A bundled featured catalog ships with a QR generator, Wikipedia query, an interactive map, and more.
+A bundled catalog ships with a QR generator, Wikipedia query box, piano, interactive map, and more.
+Add skills from a URL or by sharing a file into the app.

 Sub-agents

-For long tasks the main assistant can dispatch a focused sub-agent in a clean side-context, optionally on a smaller cheaper model.
-Two or more run in parallel: one researches a topic while another updates your server. /stop cascades cancellation through every active child in one tick.
+For long tasks the main assistant dispatches focused sub-agents into clean side-contexts, optionally on smaller, cheaper models.
+Two or more run in parallel: one researches a topic while another updates your server.
+Each result comes back as a single summary. /stop cascades cancellation through every active child in one tick.

 Doctor

-A built-in health checkup.
-Settings, then Doctor, runs a top-to-bottom audit of permissions, background services, database integrity, network, Termux.
-Per-row auto-fix grants the missing permission, restarts the service, or rebuilds the chat search index.
-Smart enough to skip permissions you haven't enabled tools for.
+A built-in health checkup: a top-to-bottom audit of permissions, background services, database integrity, network, Termux, and diagnostics.
+Per-row auto-fix grants the missing permission, restarts the service, or rebuilds the search index.
+Also available remotely via /doctor on Telegram.

 Safety in three layers